Maxitech222/Maxistrap/README.md

 ----

-Bloxstrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
+Maxistrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/bloxstraplabs/bloxstrap/wiki).
 If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).

-Bloxstrap is only supported for PCs running Windows.
+Maxistrap is only supported for PCs running Windows.

 ## Frequently Asked Questions